IsraelCabrera/frigate/docs/docs/security/installation.md

 253MB
 ```

 The shm size cannot be set per container for Home Assistant add-ons.
 However, this is probably not required since by default Home Assistant Supervisor allocates `/dev/shm` with half the size of your total memory.
-If your machine has 8GB of memory, chances are that Frigate will have access to up to 4GB without any additional configuration.
+If your machine has 8GB of memory, chances are that Security will have access to up to 4GB without any additional configuration.

 ### Raspberry Pi 3/4